Yefry Ramírez

-Yefry Ramírez Alcala (born November 28, 1993) is a Dominican professional baseball pitcher who is a free agent.
+Yefry Ramírez Alcala (born November 28, 1993) is a Dominican former professional baseball pitcher.
 He has previously played in Major League Baseball (MLB) for the Baltimore Orioles, Pittsburgh Pirates, and Los Angeles Dodgers, and in the KBO League for the Hanwha Eagles.
 Listed at 6 ft 2 in and 215 lb, Ramírez both throws and bats right-handed.

 Career

 Arizona Diamondbacks

-Ramírez signed with the Arizona Diamondbacks as an international free agent on May 28, 2011 as an infielder.
+Ramírez signed with the Arizona Diamondbacks as an international free agent on May 28, 2011, as an infielder.
 He spent his first professional season with the Dominican Summer League Diamondbacks, hitting .169/.301/.213 with four RBI and two stolen bases across 44 games; Arizona transitioned him into a pitcher following the season.

-Ramírez spent the next two seasons with the DSL Diamondbacks; he posted a 3.28 ERA with 18 strikeouts in 18 games in 2012, and logged an 0-6 record and 3.00 ERA over 13 games in 2013.
+Ramírez spent the next two seasons with the DSL Diamondbacks; he posted a 3.28 ERA with 18 strikeouts in 18 games in 2012, and logged an 0–6 record and 3.00 ERA over 13 games in 2013.
 He split the 2014 season between the rookie-level Arizona League Diamondbacks and rookie-level Missoula Osprey.
-In 13 appearances (10 starts) for the two affiliates, Ramírez posted a cumulative 6-3 record and 3.06 ERA with 65 strikeouts across 67 2/3 innings pitched.
+In 13 appearances (10 starts) for the two affiliates, Ramírez posted a cumulative 6–3 record and 3.06 ERA with 65 strikeouts across 67 2/3 innings pitched.

-In 2015, Ramírez made 14 appearances (13 starts) for Missoula, compiling a 5-5 record and 5.35 ERA with 61 strikeouts over 69 innings of work.
+In 2015, Ramírez made 14 appearances (13 starts) for Missoula, compiling a 5–5 record and 5.35 ERA with 61 strikeouts over 69 innings of work.

 New York Yankees

 On December 10, 2015, the New York Yankees selected Ramírez in the minor league phase of the Rule 5 draft.
-In 2016, he made 22 starts split between the Single-A Charleston RiverDogs and High-A Tampa Yankees, accumulating a 7-9 record and 2.82 ERA with 132 strikeouts across 124 1/3 innings pitched.
+In 2016, he made 22 starts split between the Single-A Charleston RiverDogs and High-A Tampa Yankees, accumulating a 7–9 record and 2.82 ERA with 132 strikeouts across 124 1/3 innings pitched.
 On November 18, 2016, the Yankees added Ramírez to their 40-man roster to protect him from the Rule 5 draft.

-Ramírez began the 2017 season with the Trenton Thunder of the Double-A Eastern League, registering a 10-3 record and 3.41 ERA with 91 strikeouts across 18 starts.
+Ramírez began the 2017 season with the Trenton Thunder of the Double-A Eastern League, registering a 10–3 record and 3.41 ERA with 91 strikeouts across 18 starts.

 Baltimore Orioles

 On July 31, 2017, the Yankees traded Ramírez to the Orioles, who assigned him to the Bowie Baysox of the Eastern League.

 Ramírez started the 2018 season with the Triple-A Norfolk Tides.
 The Orioles briefly promoted him to the major leagues in April, but he did not appear in a game.
 He was recalled to the Orioles on June 13, and made his major league debut that day, taking the loss against the Boston Red Sox.
-He finished appearing in 17 games, 12 starts, posting a record of 1-8 in 65 1/3 innings.
+He finished appearing in 17 games, 12 starts, posting a record of 1–8 in 65 1/3 innings.
 He was designated for assignment on May 22, 2019, after the team acquired outfielder Keon Broxton from the New York Mets.
-Before being designated for assignment, Ramírez appeared in four games in the 2019 season with one start, posting a 6.97 ERA, an 0-2 record, and 11 strikeouts against nine walks.
+Before being designated for assignment, Ramírez appeared in four games in the 2019 season with one start, posting a 6.97 ERA, an 0–2 record, and 11 strikeouts against nine walks.